 For example, many of the greatest works of art ever created are considered priceless.
 Many of these works are owned by museums that share them with the world.

 Although many people might pay millions of dollars to own these works, they're considered too valuable to be owned by a private individual and taken away from a museum where they are enjoyed by the public.
 We call such works priceless.

 Many objects have value based upon what someone is willing to pay for them.
 Priceless items are priceless precisely because their owners are unwilling to part with them — for any amount of money.

 That's why the works of art that you create for your parents are priceless.
 Of course, depending upon how good of an artist you are, people might not be willing to pay much money for your “snake eating elephant" drawing.
 But that's not the point!

 The point is that the things you create are incredibly valuable to those who love you…and they usually wouldn't part with them for any amount of money.
 That makes your art priceless!

 Not all great works of art are priceless, though.
 Many famous paintings have been sold for tremendous sums of money over the years.

 For example, private art collector David Geffen sold two works from his collection in 2006.
 Woman III by Willem de Kooning is believed to have been sold for $137.5 million dollars and Jackson Pollock's No. 5, 1948 was allegedly sold for $140 million.
-These sales were private transactions but, if true, they would be the two most expensive paintings ever sold.
+These sales were private transactions but, if true, they would be two of the most expensive paintings ever sold.

 Since many major art transactions are private in nature, there may have been other paintings sold for even more money.
 One of the paintings in Paul Cézanne's The Card Players series is rumored to have sold for over $250 million in early 2011.